Utkgitdev-07/Smart-Attendance-System/README.md

-# Smart Attendance System
+# 📊 Smart Attendance System

 ## Overview

 The **Smart Attendance System** is a vision-based project that automates attendance tracking using computer vision and machine learning techniques.
-It leverages face recognition or other vision-based methods to register attendance in real-time, making the traditional manual system more efficient and accurate.
+It leverages face recognition to register attendance in real-time, making the traditional manual attendance system more efficient and accurate.
+The application is built with Streamlit, providing an intuitive web interface for all attendance management operations.

 ## Features

-- Real-time attendance tracking
-- Face recognition for identifying students/employees
-- Automatic recording of attendance in a database or file
+- **Real-time Face Recognition**: Automatically identifies registered individuals using webcam input
-- Simple and intuitive interface
+- **User Registration**: Simple interface to register new faces with the system
+- **Automated Attendance**: Marks attendance with timestamps when registered faces are detected
+- **Flexible Attendance Modes**:
+  - Auto-stop after detecting all registered users
+  - Auto-stop after detecting a specific number of users
+  - Auto-stop after a time limit
+- **Audio Feedback**: Voice confirmation when attendance is marked
+- **Attendance Records**: View and download attendance reports by date
+- **User-friendly Interface**: Clean Streamlit UI for easy navigation and use

 ## Technologies Used

-- Python
-- OpenCV
-- Face Recognition (if applicable)
-- TensorFlow/PyTorch (if machine learning is involved)
-- SQLite/MySQL (or any database you use)
+- **Python**: Core programming language
-- Streamlit is used for the web usage
+- **Streamlit**: Web application framework for the user interface
+- **OpenCV**: Computer vision for face detection and image processing
+- **scikit-learn**: KNN classifier for face recognition
+- **Pandas**: Data manipulation and CSV handling
+- **Threading**: Concurrent processing for audio feedback
+- **win32com**: Text-to-speech capabilities (Windows)

 ## Project Structure

 ```
 Smart-Attendance-System/
 │
+├── app.py                  # Main application entry point with Streamlit interface
+├── Add_faces.py            # Module for registering new faces
+├── tempCodeRunnerFile.py   # Module for attendance tracking functionality
-├── main.py                # Main script to run the attendance system
+├── utils.py                # Utility functions for the system
-├── requirements.txt       # List of dependencies required for the project
+├── requirements.txt        # List of dependencies
-├── commands.txt           # Contains the commands for running various components
-├── attendance_logs/       # Folder to store attendance logs and records
-│   └── attendance.csv     # CSV file storing attendance data
+├── Data/                   # Directory for storing face data and models
-├── models/                # Folder for any pre-trained models (e.g., face recognition)
+│   ├── faces_data.pkl      # Pickle file containing face embeddings
+│   ├── names.pkl           # Pickle file containing corresponding names
-│   └── model.pkl          # Example of a model file
+│   └── haarcascade_frontalface_default.xml  # Face detection model
-├── utils/                 # Utility functions for system operation
+├── Attendance/             # Directory for storing attendance records
-│   ├── face_recognition.py# File for face recognition logic
-│   └── database.py        # Database-related utility functions (if applicable)
+│   └── Attendance_DD-MM-YYYY.csv  # Daily attendance records
 └── README.md               # Project documentation (this file)
 ```

 ## Installation